apache/skywalking/docs/en/setup/backend/backend-storage.md

     user: sa
 ```

+## OpenSearch

+OpenSearch storage shares the same configurations as ElasticSearch 7.
+In order to activate ElasticSearch 7 as storage, set storage provider to **elasticsearch7**.
+Please download the `apache-skywalking-bin-es7.tar.gz` if you want to use OpenSearch as storage.

 ## ElasticSearch
 - In order to activate ElasticSearch 6 as storage, set storage provider to **elasticsearch**
 - In order to activate ElasticSearch 7 as storage, set storage provider to **elasticsearch7**

 **Required ElasticSearch 6.3.2 or higher.
 HTTP RestHighLevelClient is used to connect server.**

-- For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz` or `apache-skywalking-bin.zip`,
+- For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz`,
-- For ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-bin-es7.tar.gz` or `apache-skywalking-bin-es7.zip`.
+- For ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-bin-es7.tar.gz`.

 For now, ElasticSearch 6 and ElasticSearch 7 share the same configurations, as follows: